More Medications Facts

 • 18.
 Kushner SF, Khan A, Lane R, Olson WH.
 Topiramate monotherapy in the management of acute mania: results of four double-blind placebo-controlled trials.
 Bipolar Disord.
 2006 Feb;8(1):15-27.
 PubMed

 • 19.
-Winner P, Pearlman EM, Linder SL, Jordan DM, Fisher AC, Hulihan J; Topiramate Pediatric Migraine Study Investigators Topiramate for migraine prevention in children: a randomized, double-blind, placebo-controlled trial.
+Winner P, Pearlman EM, Linder SL, Jordan DM, Fisher AC, Hulihan J. Topiramate for migraine prevention in children: a randomized, double-blind, placebo-controlled trial.
 Headache.
 2005 Nov-Dec;45(10):1304-12.
 PubMed

 • 20.
 Berlant J, van Kammen DP.
 Open-label topiramate as primary or adjunctive therapy in chronic civilian posttraumatic stress disorder: a preliminary report.
 J Clin Psychiatry.
 2002 Jan;63(1):15-20.
 PubMed

 • 23.
-La'inez MJ, Pascual J, Pascual AM, Santonja JM, Ponz A, Salvador A. Topiramate in the prophylactic treatment of cluster headache.
+Lainez MJ, Pascual J, Pascual AM, Santonja JM, Ponz A, Salvador A. Topiramate in the prophylactic treatment of cluster headache.
 Headache.
 2003 Jul-Aug;43(7):784-9 PubMed

 • 24.
 Wilding J, Van Gaal L, Rissanen A, Vercruysse F, Fitchet M; OBES-002 Study Group.
 A randomized double-blind placebo-controlled study of the long-term efficacy and safety of topiramate in the treatment of obese subjects.
 Int J Obes Relat Metab Disord.
 2004 Nov;28(11):1399-410.
-PubMed

 • 25.
 Tonstad S, Tykarski A, Weissgarten J, Ivleva A, Levy B, Kumar A, Fitchet M. Efficacy and safety of topiramate in the treatment of obese subjects with essential hypertension.
 Am J Cardiol.
 2005 Jul 15;96(2):243-51.
 PubMed

 • 26.
-Johnson BA, Ait-Daoud N, Akhtar FZ, Javors MA Use of oral topiramate to promote smoking abstinence among alcohol-dependent smokers: a randomized controlled trial.
+Johnson BA, Ait-Daoud N, Akhtar FZ, Javors MA.
+Use of topiramate to promote smoking abstinence among alcohol-dependent smokers: a randomized controlled trial.
 Arch Intern Med.
 2005 Jul 25;165(14):1600-5.
-PubMed

 • 28.
 Kampman KM, Pettinati H, Lynch KG, Dackis C, Sparkman T, Weigley C, O'Brien CP.
 A pilot trial of topiramate for the treatment of cocaine dependence.
-Drug Alcohol Depend.
+Alcohol Depend.
 2004 Sep 6;75(3):233-40.
 PubMed

 • 30.
 Nickel C, Tritt K, Muehlbacher M, Pedrosa Gil F, Mitterlehner FO, Kaplan P, Lahmann C, Leiberich PK, Krawczyk J, Kettler C, Rother WK, Loew TH, Nickel MK.
 Topiramate treatment in bulimia nervosa patients: a randomized, double-blind, placebo-controlled trial.
 Int J Eat Disord.
 2005 Dec;38(4):295-300.
 PubMed